ommehta4920/AI_Master_Chef-Gusto/README.md

 ### Sample Queries

-✅ "I need a Paneer Butter Masala recipe"
+✅ "I need a Paneer Butter Masala recipe"</br>
-✅ "How do I make Chicken Biryani?"
+✅ "How do I make Chicken Biryani?"</br>
 ❌ "Who is the Prime Minister of India?"